frankligy/scTriangulate/docs/tutorial.rst

 Here we first conduct basic single cell analysis to obtain Leiden clustering results, however, at various resolutions (r=1,2,3).
 Smaller resolutions lead to broader clusters, and larger resolution value will result in more granular clustering.
-We leverage scTriangulate to take the three resolutions as the query annotations, and automatically mix-and-match cluster boundary from different resolutions, which at the end, yield scTriangulate reconciled cluster solutions.
+We leverage scTriangulate to take the three resolutions as the query annotation-sets, and automatically mix-and-match cluster boundary from different resolutions, which at the end, yield scTriangulate reconciled cluster solutions.

 Download and preprocessing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~